googlearchive/firebase-token-generator-java/README.md

 </dependency>
 ```

-Else, you can download and compile it yourself.
+Otherwise, you can download the source and directly use it in your project.
+The
+token generator has two run time dependencies:

+1. commons-codec-1.7.jar
+2. json-20090211.jar

+Unit tests depend on jUnit 4.11.

 ## Usage
 To generate a token with an arbitrary auth payload: